trailofbits/osquery-extensions/README.md

 At a high-level, the steps are:
 1. Clone the osquery and osquery-extensions repositories
 2. Symlink the osquery-extensions folder into `osquery/externals/external_trailofbits`
-3. Run the osquery scripts to install dependencies and build osquery core
+3. Run the osquery scripts to install dependencies and build osquery, which also builds the extensions
-4. Build the extensions

 Here are example steps for each platform: